lpottier/workflow-io-bb/real-workflows/swarp/README.md

 Note that, both tasks are implemented by the same executable `swarp`, so both steps could be done as one bigger step. `swarp` is a C multi-threaded (POSIX thread) code.

-For instance, with 12 threads on one Intel(R) Xeon(R) CPU E5-2698 v3, each step takes approximately 30s to complete.
+For instance, with 12 threads on one _Intel(R) Xeon(R) CPU E5-2698 v3_, each step takes approximately 30s to complete.

 ## How to run the one pipeline?